shadabmahtabi/eduphiser/README.md

 2. After this, Install all dependencies by using command as
     - npm install

+3. Create .env file and add PORT, MONGODB_URL, EXPRESS_SESSION_SECRET, JWT_SECRET,  JWT_EXPIRE and COOKIE_EXPIRE

-3. Now you can run the  project in development mode with following commands :
+4. Now you can run the  project in development mode with following commands :
     - npm run dev

 # Author: Shadab Mahtabi